JJ-Twigg/Joshua-Twigg-Portfolio-Of-Evidence/README.md

 T (Task): Understand and apply techniques for successful interviews.

-A (Action): Reviewed best practices, practiced sample questions, and reflected on personal strengths.
+A (Action): I engaged with interactive quizzes that covered essential interview concepts, including the CAR method, practiced company research, and response strategies for common interview questions.
+I also practiced tailoring highlighting my achievements and aligning them with the organizations goals.

 R (Result): I gained greater confidence in interview settings, improved my ability to communicate my skills effectively, and developed a stronger understanding of how to make a positive impression on potential employers.